Guide to Letting Property in France

 The issue is a contenious one, which we have covered extensively in our Newsletter.

-As a result of legal challenges, in 2019 the government changed the low to remove liability for social charges from non-residents from within the EEA who are in a social security system of another Member State.
+As a result of legal challenges, in 2019 the French government changed the low to remove liability for social charges from non-residents from within the EEA who are in a social security system of another Member State.

 However, they replaced the social charges with a solidarity tax (prélèvement de solidarité) at the rate of 7.5%.
-This applies on 2018 income.

 The previous law stated that as a general principle French tax regulations state that social charges should be considered part of the income tax system, stating: